vimoutliner/vimoutliner/doc/vo_readme.txt

 Try the following:
 - In $HOME/vo_test.otl
 - Cursor to the _tag_newfile marker
-- Press Ctrl+K
+- Press CTRL-K
     You should be brought to $HOME/vo_newfile.otl
-- Press Ctrl+N
+- Press CTRL-N
     You should be brought back to $HOME/vo_test.otl
 Note:
-                Ctrl+K is a VimOutliner synonym for Ctrl+] Ctrl+N is a VimOutliner synonym for Ctrl+T
+    CTRL-K is a VimOutliner synonym for CTRL-]
+    CTRL-N is a VimOutliner synonym for CTRL-T

+                                                                     *vo-debian*
-Debian Installation                                                  *vo-debian*
+Debian Installation~

 Debian does include Vim Outliner as a package.
 However some Debian version require this line to be added to your .vimrc file: >

     syntax on
 >

 ==============================================================================
-USING VIMOUTLINER ON OTHER FILE TYPES                           *vo-other-files*
+Using VimOutliner On Other File Types                           *vo-other-files*

-How do I use VimOutliner on non .otl files
+How to use VimOutliner on non .otl files~

-Overview
 Previous VimOutliner versions used the ol script to invoke VimOutliner.
 As of VimOutliner 0.3.0, the ol script is no longer necessary nor provided.
 Instead, VimOutliner is now a Vim plugin, so Vim does all the work.